brimdata/super/book/src/super-sql/operators/debug.md

 debugging output.

-When running a query with the [super](../../command/super.md) command, then the debugging output is printed to standard error.
+When running a query with the [super](../../command/super.md) command, the debugging output is printed to standard error.
 In this case, debugging output is displayed in the [SUP](../../formats/sup.md) format independent of the `-f` flag.